Kong/kongponents/docs/components/card-catalog.md

 </KCardCatalog>
 ```

-KCardCatalog has built in state management for loading, empty, and error states.
+KCardCatalog has built-in state management for loading, empty, and error states.
 You can either use the props described in
 the section above or completely slot in your own content.

 - `empty-state` - Slot content to be displayed when empty